 Meet with a small group to discuss business, current trends and local issues while building relationships with Young Guns across a variety of businesses in the industry.
 Sign up today!

-Committee carries out all details of putting on Casino Night including securing sponsorships and raffle prizes and encouraging ticket sales.
+This committee carries out all details of Casino Night event planning, including securing sponsorships and raffle prizes and encouraging ticket sales.